spoud/kafka-topic-compare/README.md

 - `--clientPropertiesB` (optional) Path to a Java properties file for topic B consumer configuration
 - `--output` or `-o` Output format: `csv` (default) or `json`
 - `--startTimestamp` (optional) Only compare messages with timestamp >= this ISO-8601 value or epoch milliseconds
+- `--print-diff` Print detailed differences for messages with the same key but different values/headers
 - `--debug` Enable debug logging
 - `--help` Show help and exit